Uncovering the Root Causes of Drug Addiction for Heroin, Fentanyl, Opioid, and Painkiller Abuse(2019)

 Feelings of Worthlessness or Low self-esteem

 People who feel sad, disconnected or suffer from low self-esteem might get a boost of confidence when they use drugs or drink alcohol.
 They might become dependent on those substances to feel better instead of confronting their demons.
-Drugs can numb anxiety, self-hatred and other negative feelings...at first.
+Drugs such as Heroin, Fentanyl, Opioids, and Painkillers abuse can numb anxiety, self-hatred and other negative feelings...at first.
 Unfortunately, the sadness will come back.
-When it returns, it will be accompanied by the pain of addiction as well.
+When it returns, it will be accompanied by the pain of drug addiction as well.

 Many Americans associate the word "trauma" with war zones, terrorist attacks or similar events.
 The truth is, trauma can refer to a wide range of experiences, such as: